votingworks/arlo-cvr-encryption/README.md

 ## Implementation status

-The current `arlo-e2e` codebase has detailed unit tests built with [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).
+The current `arlo-cvr-encryption` codebase has detailed unit tests built with [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).
 It can generate a random set of CVRs for a random election (varying the number of contests, candidates per contest, and so forth), encrypt them and generate all the proofs, serialize them to disk, read them all back in again,